open-telemetry/opentelemetry.io/content/en/blog/2022/troubleshooting-nodejs.md

 ---
-title: Checklist for TroublesShooting OpenTelemetry Node.JS Tracing Issues
+title: Checklist for TroublesShooting OpenTelemetry Node.js Tracing Issues
-linkTitle: TroublesShooting Node.JS Tracing Issues
+linkTitle: TroublesShooting Node.js Tracing Issues
 date: 2022-02-22
 canonical_url: https://www.aspecto.io/blog/checklist-for-troubleshooting-opentelemetry-nodejs-tracing-issues
 ---

 I’ll try to make this one short and to the point.
-You are probably here because you installed OpenTelemetry in your NodeJS application and did not see any traces or some expected spans were missing.
+You are probably here because you installed OpenTelemetry in your Node.js application and did not see any traces or some expected spans were missing.

 There can be many reasons for that, but some are more common than others.
 In